frncscp/oc-ic/README.md

 - *Zero-Shot Classification (Great performance, medium-to-slow)*

 ## Getting started
-To be able to use the training and analysis code, you will need to met the following requirements:
+To be able to use the training and analysis code, you will need to meet the following requirements:
-- Use .h5 Tensorflow or HuggingFace models.
+- Use .h5 Tensorflow/Keras (training/testing) or HuggingFace (testing) models.
 - Have a training dataset consisting of a positive and a pseudo-negative class, divided just on classes, not on subsets.

 - You should have two folders for your models: